 So yes, the best way to avoid an Upwork suspension is to follow the rules of the site.

 Have you had an experience like this yourself?
 How did you deal with an Upwork suspension?
-Let everyone know in the comments below.
+Let everyone know in the comments below and then share the post on Facebook, Twitter, LinkedIn and Google + to let others know what to do.